rsd/photoswipe-video-service-plugin/readme.md

 You can customize the plugin using the following options:

-- `services`: An object containing service-specific options.
-  - `youtube`: Options for YouTube videos.
+- `youtubeAttributes`: Options for YouTube videos.
-  - `vimeo`: Options for Vimeo videos.
+- `vimeoAttributes`: Options for Vimeo videos.
 - `playOnActivate` (boolean): Whether to play the video automatically when activated.
 - `stopOnDeactivate` (boolean): Whether to pause the video when deactivated.